Authorised Officers and Enforcement

 If you produce a ticket that is not valid for that particular journey, or you produce a faulty ticket, the matter must be reported.

-The ticket may be taken as evidence and will be produced in court if required.
-This can only happen if the ticket is confiscated by the Authorised Officer at the time of the offence.
+In some instances, the ticket may be taken as evidence and will be produced in court if required.
+This can only happen if the ticket is surrendered to the Authorised Officer at the time of the offence.

-If an Authorised Officer confiscates your ticket you will receive a travel permit to complete your journey.
+If you are required to surrender your ticket you will receive a travel permit to complete your journey.
 However, next time you travel, you must have a valid ticket for your journey.

 A ticket issued by or on behalf of an operator remains the property of the operator at all times.
 A ticket issued by or on behalf of Public Transport Victoria (PTV) remains the property of PTV at all times.